 Instructions

-To make ghee, you’ll continue cooking until the solids turn deep golden brown like the color of brown sugar, and the butter will begin smelling nutty and earthy and get golden itself.
-During these last minutes, you don’t want to walk away from the stove, it goes very quickly from deeply golden to burnt!
+- Continue cooking until the solids turn deep golden brown like the color of brown sugar, and the butter will begin smelling nutty and earthy and get golden itself.
+During these last minutes, watch it like a hawk, it goes very quickly from deeply golden to burnt!

 Notes